jeremyanticouni/JAFontAwesome/README.md

 Usage
 --------------------
+First, add to your podfile.

+	pod 'JAFontAwesome'

-First, make sure you have `FontAwesome.ttf` bundled in your project and that `UIAppFonts` key in the project's plist file contains a String item named `FontAwesome.ttf`
+Then, make sure you have `FontAwesome.ttf` bundled in your project and that `UIAppFonts` key in the project's plist file contains a String item named `FontAwesome.ttf`
 Then add the `NSString+FontAwesome` category to the project.

 	UILabel *label = [...]